 - Scholarships will be pro-rated for students in their graduating semester or in their field based or residency teaching semester, who have no other required classes to meet the minimum number of hours required by the scholarship.
 Students must notify the Coordinator of Financial Aid Services in order for their scholarship to be pro-rated.

-- Students receiving General Academic Year Scholarships that are renewable, must re-apply for the scholarship each year.
-Scholarship applications are available online and must be completed and submitted by the published deadline.
+- Students receiving General Academic Year Scholarships that are renewable, will be automatically renewed for the scholarship each year as long as they meet the criteria.
 If the recipient fails to meet the minimum scholarship requirements at any point in time, the scholarship may not be renewed.
-However, the student may re-apply for the same scholarship for the next year and will be considered as all other applicants for the award.
+However, the student may meet the critieria for the same scholarship for the next year and will be considered as all other applicants for the award.
 Note: Renewable scholarships are contingent upon the availability of funds for the next award year.

 If the student receiving the Albert Loftin Scholarship does not enroll at A&M-Texarkana or does not remain enrolled as a full-time student, the scholarship becomes an interest-bearing note.
 The first payment will be due October 1st, with compound interest accruing at 10% effective September 1st.
 The total amount of Loftin Scholarship funds received to date must then be repaid within twelve (12) months.
 (EXCEPTION: Student teaching will be considered as full-time for scholarship purposes only).